Solid-State RF Switching to 8GHz

-Pickering Interfaces manufactures a proprietary range of solid state RF products with frequency cover to 6GHz.
+Pickering Interfaces manufactures a proprietary range of solid-state RF products with frequency cover to 8GHz.
 The range includes both RF switches and digital step attenuators.
-The RF switches used are based on CMOS technology and are integrated on Pickering Interfaces designed PCB materials with with RF controlled characteristics.
-The modules can be used in any PXI chassis or can be used in Pickering Interfaces proprietary modular LXI chassis 60-102 and 60-103A.
+The RF switches used are based on CMOS technology and integrated on Pickering Interfaces designed PCB materials with RF-controlled characteristics.
+The modules can be used in any PXI chassis or Pickering Interfaces proprietary modular LXI chassis 60-102 and 60-103.

 They are switches fabricated from either CMOS or gallium Arsenide FET's.
 Pickering Interfaces uses CMOS switches.

 These switches have very fast operating times compared to mechanical switches and have a very long service life.
-EMR switches become more difficult to fabricate as the frequencies rise and even minor variations in mechanical dimensions adversely effect their performance.
-As frequencies extend beyond 3GHz EMR switches become more expensive and edge line mechanical switches (such as those manufactured by Radiall) are used.
+EMR switches become more challenging to fabricate as the frequencies rise and even minor variations in mechanical dimensions adversely affect their performance.
+As frequencies extend beyond 3GHz, EMR switches become more expensive, and edge line mechanical switches (such as those manufactured by Radiall) are used.
 Their lifetime (the number of switch operations they will endure under light load conditions) also becomes more limited.

 These designs also feature very high isolation compared to EMR solutions but not as high as edge line mechanical relays.